iotaledger/susee-streams-poc/management-console/README.md

 are using an own communication protocol consisting of `commands` and `confirmations` where a `confirmation` always carries the relevant data resulting from a command executed by a remote sensor.

-Alternatively to see the log output of the *ESP32 Sensor* app you can use a serial port monitor like `idf.py monitor` or [cargo espmonitor](https://github.com/esp-rs/espmonitor).
+Alternatively to see the log output of the *Streams POC Library* test application you can use a serial port monitor like `idf.py monitor` or [cargo espmonitor](https://github.com/esp-rs/espmonitor).

 If you use the `--init-sensor` option all relevant Streams channel properties like announcement-link,